GaloisInc/FAW/README.md

 # FAW Concepts

+## Distribution

+A distribution is a specific configuration of the FAW.
+Each distribution is a folder containing a top-level `config.json5` file and potentially, a collection of plugins.
+For details regarding distributions and creating new ones, take a look at [this guide](docs/tutorial-distribution.md).

+TODO: Mention generation of files on the fly like in SDF.

 ## Corpus

 A corpus is essentially a directory containing files of interest.
 Arranging files in a hierarchy via subfolders is supported and encouraged, particularly for large corpora.